Of these groups, by far and away the most popular decision making models are those of the rational category.

 There are many adaptations of this idea and the following are a few of the most popular decision making models of this category.
 5, 6, 7 etc. step decision making processes, decision matrix analysis and SWOT analysis.
 Some of the most popular decision making models used in business are those already listed as well as Pareto Analysis, Critical Path Analysis and Decision Trees.

-These are some of the most popular decision making models for several reasons.
-In our culture we give great importance to thinking and less to the wisdom of our physical systems.
 The rational models are all about cognition and understanding and we like understanding.
 We like to believe we can get a handle on life, the universe and everything.
 We want to know the future, so we can settle back and relax.
 The most popular decision making models give us the illusion that we are doing just that!

 They are also the most popular decision making models because they are easiest to teach and to learn.
 They are the commonest models in our teaching establishments and up until recently were the model of choice in the armed forces, although they have realized their limitations and are now introducing intuitive models.